-All of our work is made by us, often in single or very limited editions.
+Lanterns are made by hand, often in single or very limited editions.
 Sometimes it’s unrefined, sometimes it’s precious, sometimes it’s part of a designed batch of objects where craftsmanship is the focus and the gem we’re shinin’.
-Embracing play, multidisciplinary work, and the space to follow what interests us drives this whole endeavor.
+Embracing play, multidisciplinary work, and the space to follow creative impulses drives this whole endeavor.

-Ethics and responsible practices have always been really important to us, and we spend a lot of time thinking about how to have a business while making work and living in a way that dismantles systems we don’t believe in.
-We believe in local, small, and DIY, and seek out others who are into the same.
-This means that ethics play a fundamental role in the projects we decide to take on.
-Similarly, our aesthetic is very influenced by these values – salvaged, discarded, found, and recycled materials drive our creative decision-making process.
+Ethics and responsible practices have always been really important to this project, and lots of care is put into about how to have a business while making work and living in a way that dismantles bad systems.
+Society is about local, small, and DIY, and seeking out others who are into the same.
+This means that ethics play a fundamental role in the projects that are taken on.
+Similarly, the lantern aesthetic is very influenced by these values – salvaged, discarded, found, and recycled materials drive the creative decision-making process.

-We believe in slowness, thoughtfulness, and rejecting the get-it-done-yesterday pace of capitalism, of the digital world, of all of this stuff we didn’t sign up for.
-We take our time, we take care, we go at a speed that is healthy for us.
-We think this injects magic into our work, we invite you to look at things this way too.
+Society is about slowness, thoughtfulness, and rejecting the get-it-done-yesterday pace of capitalism, of the digital world, of all of this stuff we didn’t sign up for.
+Time is taken, care is taken, a speed that is healthy is of paramount importance.
+Think this injects magic into the work.